MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-windows.md

 ```

 This is expected - the fourth table is chartevents, and is by far the largest, and therefore takes the longest to load.
+Note also that eventually the fourth line will read `COPY 0`.
+This is expected: CHARTEVENTS acts as a “mapping” table to multiple sub-tables, and no data is actually stored within it, so postgres reports that 0 rows were inserted.
+This is expected behaviour for `chartevents`.
+When querying, do not query subtables `chartevents_1`, `chartevents_2`, etc, only query `chartevents` itself.

 ### Build indexes